What Is a Low-FODMAP Diet? How to Use It to Help Bloating, Pain, and IBS

 - Reintroduce one FODMAP at a time, increasing the serving size each day for three days, while assessing your digestion.
 (Re-introducing foods can take up to 8 weeks.)

 - Once you find the foods you can and cannot tolerate, simply avoid the trigger foods.

 Once you pinpoint the aggravating foods, you should be able to get back to a less restrictive diet, which is important since many of these FODMAP foods are full of healthy nutrients and should not be avoided for long if they don't cause gastro distress.

-How to Follow a Low FODMAP Diet While Eating Plant-Based
+Can You Follow a Low-FODMAP Diet While Plant-Based or Vegan?

 - Soy products like tofu, tempeh, soy milk, seitan